 Given the concern regarding COVID-19 and recent guidance from Public Health officials, the Nova Scotia Archives has officially closed to the public as of Monday, March 16, 2020 until further notice.
-All room and facility bookings up to April 30, 2020 have also been canceled.
 We thank you for your patience.

 Meeting-room facilities at the Public Archives Site, 6016 University Avenue, are available for booking by government departments and agencies and by outside organizations (non-profit, for-profit and corporate).
 Space is made available at the discretion of the Nova Scotia Archives, according to fees, guidelines and conditions set out for public use (see below).
 Failure to comply with these requirements may result in the suspension of booking privileges for the outside organization, government department or agency concerned.

 Monday to Friday — 9:00 am to 4:00 pm

 Closed on Sundays, Statutory Holidays and Saturdays falling within Holiday Weekends.
 Researchers and visitors are advised to consult the Holiday Schedule to confirm Statutory Holidays observed in Nova Scotia.

 Seating for one hundred (100); stacking chairs; tables; lectern; projection screen; free WiFi; data projector; HDMI/VGA, Windows 10/Mac OSX compatible; microphone; kitchen facilities (fridge, microwave, stove, sink,100-cup coffee urn, 35-cup coffee urn, electric kettle); flip chart and paper is available ($10 per day)

 Government departments and agencies — $200.00 per day ($125.00 / half-day)

 For-profit and corporate organizations — $200.00 per day ($125.00 / half-day)